Nate-Mantell/Nathaniel-Mantell-Professional-Profile/src/markdown-pages/2020-02-12-post-two-my-process.md

 &nbsp

 ![Success!](./jump-success.jpg)
+&nbsp
+&nbsp

 This is a basic description of the steps I go through on every project.
 I have the steps laid out in a template that can be customized for every project.
 I employ the template to ensure that no steps are missed, and tailor it to each project for efficiency depending on what level of service is necessary.

-[Contact me](/contact/) if you have any software development needs or are interested in learning more about my process.
+[Contact me](/contact/) if you are interested in learning more about my process, or have any web site or application development needs.